Embed Code

 Nebraska (Wikipedia)

-Nebraska (/nəˈbræskə/ nə-BRASS-kə) is a landlocked state in the Midwestern region of the United States.
+Nebraska (/nəˈbræskə/ nə-BRASS-kə) is a triple-landlocked state in the Midwestern region of the United States.
 It borders South Dakota to the north; Iowa to the east and Missouri to the southeast, both across the Missouri River; Kansas to the south; Colorado to the southwest; and Wyoming to the west.
-Nebraska is the 16th-largest state by land area, with just over 77,220 square miles (200,000 km2).
-With a population of over 2 million as of 2024, it is the 38th-most populous state and the eighth-least densely populated.
+Nebraska is the 16th-largest state by land area, with just over 77,347 square miles (200,330 km2).
+As of the 2020 census, the population was 1,961,504, and was estimated to be 2,018,006 in 2025, it is the 38th-most populous state and the eighth-least densely populated.
 Nebraska's capital is Lincoln, and its most populous city is Omaha, which is on the Missouri River.
-Nebraska was admitted into the United States in 1867, two years after the end of the American Civil War.
-The Nebraska Legislature is unlike any other American legislature in that it is unicameral, and its members are elected without any official reference to political party affiliation.
-Nebraska is one of only two states that divide electoral college votes by district, and is not winner-take-all.

 Nebraska